 We created the Design Thinking for Libraries toolkit to introduce a way of working that will help you understand the needs of your patrons and engage your communities like never before.
 We understand the challenges facing librarians are real, complex and varied.
 As such, they require new perspectives, new tools and new approaches.
 Human-centered design allows us to work together to discover what our communities want, and we can experiment to create services, programs and processes to meet their changing needs.

-Libraries all over the world have translated the toolkit, and you can download the translated versions on this website.
-So far we have toolkits in Chinese, Czech Danish, English, French, Italian, Japanese, Polish, Portuguese, and Thai.
-There are more in the works.
-If you’re interested in translating the toolkit, please get in touch with us at email@example.com.
+Libraries all over the world have translated the Design Thinking for Libraries toolkit.
+You can download their translated versions on this website.
+So far we have received toolkits in Chinese, Czech, Danish, English, French, Italian, Japanese, Polish, Portuguese, and Thai.
+We've also heard there are more in the works.
+If you’re interested in translating the toolkit in your language, please get in touch with us at email@example.com.
 We’ll share files with you so the toolkit design looks the same, and we'd love to post your translation here so it’s available to other librarians.

 More Design Thinking Tools

 We are creating a set of resources and

 stories to supplement the toolkit.